peteradrichem/Xul/docs/xp.rst

    xp --result-xpath "//title" file.xml

-If an XPath result is a text or attribute node ``xp`` will print the parent element's XPath expression.
+If an XPath result is a text or attribute node ``xp`` prints the parent element's XPath expression.

 List the XPath expressions of all elements with attributes: